The Leadership Program’s Violence Prevention Project (VPP)

 Evidence of effectiveness

-Results from a quasi-experimental evaluation conducted over four consecutive academic years from 2005-2009 (published in 2012) supported the effectiveness of the Violence Prevention Project for middle school students.
-This evaluation included 2,597 grade 6 through 8 students enrolled in Title 1, urban schools in the US Northeast (Black/African American = 36%, Hispanic/Latinx = 47%).
+Results from a quasi-experimental (QE) evaluation conducted over four consecutive academic years from 2005-2009 (published in 2012) supported the effectiveness of the Violence Prevention Project for middle school students.
+This evaluation included 2,597 grades 6-8 students enrolled in Title 1, urban schools in the U.S. Northeast (47% Hispanic/Latinx, 36% Black/African American).
 This evaluation found that middle students receiving the program experienced significantly less steep decreases in peer supportive behaviors and less steep increases in verbally aggressive behaviors strategies and normative beliefs about aggression compared to control students.
 Students also experienced significant declines in their physically aggressive and antisocial behaviors conflict resolution strategies compared to control students (outcomes reported approximately 12 weeks after baseline while controlling for outcome pre-test).

-Results from a quasi-experimental evaluation (published in 2014) supported the effectiveness of the Violence Prevention Project for high school students.
-In sum, these evaluations included 793 grade 9 and 9 students enrolled in Title 1, urban schools in the US Northeast (Black/African American = 41%, Hispanic/Latinx = 42%).
+Results from a QE (published in 2014) supported the effectiveness of the Violence Prevention Project for high school students.
+In sum, these evaluations included 793 grade 9 and 10 students enrolled in Title 1, urban schools in the U.S. Northeast (42% Hispanic/Latinx, 41% Black/African American).
 This evaluation found that high schools students receiving the program experienced significant declines in their verbal aggression and immature avoidance conflict resolution strategies, as well as less attenuated inclines their antisocial conflict resolution strategies, compared to control students (outcomes reported approximately 12 weeks after baseline while controlling for outcome pretest).

 /